celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 ## Production Deployment (Docker)

+This process will create 2 docker images, for the mongodb and the meteor app.
+The mongodb will have OPLOG enabled (LiveQuery, efficient real-time reactiveness between server and clients).
+When launched, each image will be run in separate containers.
+The MongoDB port won't be published outside the docker network.
+The meteor app port will be published, at port 3000.
+If you need to use another port, edit the PORT variable in `launch_app.*` script and the EXPOSE statement in `Dockerfile.app`.

 - Install [Docker Toolbox](https://docs.docker.com/toolbox/overview/)
 - Open Docker QuickStart Terminal.
-The docker image should be built without errors.
+The docker image should build without errors.
 Close it afterwards.
 - if docker is not running: `docker-machine start default`
 - `cd <project>/docker`
 - `build_images.bat` or `build_images.sh`
 - `launch_db.bat` or `launch_db.sh`
 - `launch_app.bat` or `launch_app.sh`

+To test, find the IP of the docker machine with `docker-machine ip default`, and direct your browser to `http://<ip of docker machine>:3000`.

+If you need to use

 ## Production Deployment (Manual)